Yakety Sax

-"Yakety Sax" is a pop novelty instrumental jointly composed by James Q. "Spider" Rich and Boots Randolph.
+"Yakety Sax" is a pop novelty instrumental jointly composed by James Q. "Spider" Rich and Boots Randolph and released in 1963.

+"Yakety Sax" was popularized by The Benny Hill Show.
+The song is widely recognized and used in television and film as a soundtrack to highlight outlandish or silly situations.

+Composition

 Saxophonist Randolph popularized the selection in his 1963 recording, which reached number 35 on the pop charts.
-Comedian Benny Hill later made it more widely known as the closing theme music of The Benny Hill Show.
 The piece is considered Randolph's signature work.
 The selection includes pieces of assorted fiddle tunes and was originally composed by Rich for a performance at a venue called The Armory in Hopkinsville, Kentucky.
 The piece also quotes two bars each of "Entrance of the Gladiators" and "The Girl I Left Behind".

 Randolph's take on the piece was inspired by the saxophone solo played by King Curtis on The Coasters' 1958 recording of the Leiber and Stoller song "Yakety Yak".
 The tunes are similar, and both feature the "yakety" saxophone sound.
 Randolph first recorded "Yakety Sax" that year for RCA Victor, but it did not become a hit until he re-recorded it for Monument Records in 1963; this version reached number 35 on the Billboard Hot 100 chart.